 The ETU Sprint Triathlon European Championships will be broadcasted live on our Stream.
 Not only the elite races, but also the age group races will be shown.
 Please find the live-stream via this link.

-Find more details about this event - 2017 Düsseldorf ETU Sprint Triathlon European Championships
+Related Event: 2017 Düsseldorf ETU Sprint Triathlon European Championships